San Antonio Criminal Defense Lawyer

 How to Choose a Criminal Defense Attorney

 When looking for a criminal defense attorney in Bexar County, it is best to start by finding an attorney specializing in criminal defense in the city or county in which one is facing charges.
-Local attorneys are familiar with judges and prosecutors in their area, as well as any local courtroom rules and procedures.
+Local attorneys are familiar with judges and prosecutors in the San Antonio area, as well as any local courtroom rules and procedures.

 Additionally, choose a criminal defense lawyer by doing the following:

 - Looking for an attorney that responds quickly to your calls and can schedule a meeting with you within a twenty-four-hour timeframe